SAP/luigi/docs/navigation-parameters-reference.md

 ### alwaysShowDropdown
 - **type**: boolean
-- **description**: if set to `false`, the dropdown is not shown on click if there is only one option and no actions
+- **description**: if set to `false`, the drop-down is not shown on click if there is only one option and no actions.
 - **default**: true

 ## Profile